-- 17-6-1 APPLICABILITY.
-The requirements of this Article 6 shall apply to all uses listed as special uses within Article 5 of this ordinance.
-Special uses are uses which are appropriate for the applicable zone district only upon site specific review according to the standards established by Section 17-6-4 of this ordinance and formal approval by the City.
-Review and determination of proposed special uses shall be governed by the provisions of Subsection 17-6-2 except where the proposed use is a group home housing eight (8) or fewer client residents meeting the definition in this ordinance of a group home for victims of domestic violence or a group home for pregnant women and infants.
+17-6-1.
+APPLICABILITY.
+The requirements of this Article 6 shall apply to all uses listed as special uses within Article 5 of this Ordinance.
+Special uses are uses which are appropriate for the applicable zone district only upon site specific review according to the standards established by Section 17-6-4 of this Ordinance and formal approval by the City.
+Review and determination of proposed special uses shall be governed by the provisions of Subsection 17-6-2 except where the proposed use is a group home housing eight (8) or fewer client residents meeting the definition in this Ordinance of a group home for victims of domestic violence or a group home for pregnant women and infants.
 Applications involving these particular group homes shall be subject to the process set forth in Subsection 17-6-2(11).
-(As amended by 0-88-67, effective date 2/11/89.) - 17-6-2.
+(As amended by 0-88-67.)

+17-6-2.
 APPLICATION FORM AND REVIEW PROCEDURE.
+(As amended by 0-88-67.)

-(1) Special Use Permit applications may be initiated only by the fee owners of the property or his designated agent. - (2) (a) Prior to filing an application for Special Use Permit for any parcel of land, the applicant shall participate in a pre-application review with the Department of Community Development.
-No application for Special Use Permit shall be accepted until after the preapplication review is completed and the Department's written conclusions are received by the applicant. - (b) In addition to a pre-application review with the Department of Community Development, the City Engineer shall review the information submitted with the pre-application request to determine if public improvements may be necessitated upon issuance of a Special Use Permit.
-If public improvements are necessary, the standards, criteria, timing, and extent of the public improvements specified in Chapter 14.13 of the Lakewood Municipal Code shall apply, and these requirements will be listed in the Community Development Department's written response. - (3) To commence the pre-application review, the applicant shall submit the following: - (a) Plan of the general layout of the parcel.
+- (1) Special Use Permit applications may be initiated only by the fee owners of the property or his designated agent. - (2) (a) Prior to filing an application for Special Use Permit for any parcel of land, the applicant shall participate in a pre-application review with the Department of Planning, Permits and Public Works.
+No application for Special Use Permit shall be accepted until after the pre-application review is completed and the Department's written conclusions are received by the applicant.
+(As amended by 0-91-59.) - (b) In addition to a pre-application review with the Department of Planning, Permits and Public Works, the City Engineer shall review the information submitted with the pre-application request to determine if public improvements may be necessitated upon issuance of a Special Use Permit.
+If public improvements are necessary, the standards, criteria, timing, and extent of the public improvements specified in Chapter 14.13 of the Lakewood Municipal Code shall apply, and these requirements will be listed in the Planning, Permits and Public Works Department's written response.
+(As amended by 0-91-59.) - (3) To commence the pre-application review, the applicant shall submit the following: - (a) Plan of the general layout of the parcel.
 Plans submitted may be sketched on sheets eight and one-half (8 1/2) inches by eleven (11) inches in size, or may be in final form. - (b) Letter stating: The proposed uses of the parcel; the approximate gross floor area of any intended buildings or structures and the number and size of residential dwellings to be included; and the gross land area of the parcel, including public rights-of-way contained within the parcel. - (c) For Special Use Permits for group homes or group living quarters, the following information shall also be submitted: